Financial Review: Southern Missouri Bancorp (SMBC) & Its Peers

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Southern Missouri Bancorp to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, valuation, profitability and earnings.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Southern Missouri Bancorp to similar businesses based on the strength of its risk, valuation, analyst recommendations, earnings, profitability, dividends and institutional ownership.

-Southern Missouri Bancorp pays an annual dividend of $0.64 per share and has a dividend yield of 1.4%.
-Southern Missouri Bancorp pays out 21.3% of its earnings in the form of a dividend.
-As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.2% and pay out 28.2% of their earnings in the form of a dividend.
-Southern Missouri Bancorp has increased its dividend for 1 consecutive years.

 This table compares Southern Missouri Bancorp and its rivals top-line revenue, earnings per share and valuation.